abdullatif2637643-debug/C-languge/README.md

 # my-first-code
-this is a first sample code repository in guthub
+This is the first sample code repository on GitHub.